CudoVentures/cosmos-sdk/README.md

 ## Disambiguation

 This Cosmos SDK project is not related to the [React-Cosmos](https://github.com/react-cosmos/react-cosmos) project (yet).
 Many thanks to Evan Coury and Ovidiu (@skidding) for this Github organization name.
 As per our agreement, this disambiguation notice will stay here.

+## Changes to Cudos fork of cosmos-sdk

+Below are described the changes that Cudos have implemented to the cosmos-sdk for the purpose of Cudos Network.

+### Burned tokens to community pool

+In the original cosmos-sdk there are several cases where tokens are being burned.
+We can separate them into two categories - staking coins burns and vouches (ibc denom tokens, Gravity Bridge denoms) burns.
+The vouches are being burned for the purpose of not going over the cap when transferring them back and forth.
+The staking coin's burns are more of a deflation mechanic.

+In Cudos Network the burned staking coins (acudos) are sent to the community pool and the burn mechanic for the vouchers is left as it is.

+This is achieved by changing the `BurnCoins` function in bank module's keeper.
+It is being called anywhere there is burning of coins, so it is a central place where we can implement the change with a single fix.

+For it to work the app's distribution keeper should be passed to the bank keeper.
+Because of this we've added a check in the `BurnCoins` function to check this.
+There is also another check for the denom of the coins being burned - if it is `acudos`, transfer them to the community pool, if it is any other - use the old logic to burn them.

+There is also a new test added to check this functionality and a log anytime burn or transfer to community pool is done.